-Cats are notoriously un-thrilled by change, and for some, even leaving the shelter for a "forever home" can be a difficult transition.
+Cats are notoriously un-thrilled by change, and for some, even leaving the shelter for a “forever home” can be a difficult transition.
 Your new kitty friend is going to need some time, patience and attention to help her get used to circumstances and to bond with you.
-Here’s how you can help her out.
+Here’s how to bond with your new cat.

 Your cat is going to want to explore her new home.
 Give her the time she needs to get comfortable with the smells, sights and sounds.
 Be available if she wants to explore you, too, but don’t reach out and try to stop her from doing her thing.

 There’s nothing like a good play session with an interactive toy to boost confidence and help her turn her nervous energy into physical exercise.
-The more you play with your cat, the closer your bond will be.
+The more you play with your cat, the closer your bond with your new cat will be.
 But remember, don’t use your hands and fingers as play objects: you don’t want her learn to hunt body parts!

 It’s a great idea to get your cat used to being groomed, especially if she has long hair.
 Keeping her mat-free will make grooming a pleasurable experience that can bring you and your cat together.
 Make sure you have a variety of grooming tools on hand; some cats have definite preferences.
 Short-haired cats generally enjoy being groomed with a slicker brush and a de-shedding tool, while longer-haired cats may need combs or pin brushes.